dnvriend/reactive-activemq/README.md

 TBD

 # Whats new?
+- v0.0.28 (not yet released)
+  - akka 2.4.16 -> 2.5.4 (please use v0.0.27 for akka 2.4.x)
+  - enabled cross building for scala 2.12
+  - allow configuration of the activemq url directly instead of only transport, host and port (to allow specifying other options in the url such as failover)
+  - Dropped akka-http-spray-json dependency and depend on spray-json instead

 - v0.0.27 (2017-01-09)
   - Akka 2.4.9 -> 2.4.16
   - Merged PR #7 [Merlijn Boogerd][mboogerd] - Update dependencies, thanks!